DataDog/hiring-engineers/answers.md

 ## Setting up the Environment

 This exercise was done using a flavor of Ubuntu 18.04 called Linux Mint.
-I went with VirtualBox instead of Vagrant because I am more familiar with it.
+I went with VirtualBox instead of Vagrant because I am more familiar with this software.

 ![](img/1_1.PNG?raw=true)